thulab/iot-benchmark/influxdb/README.md

 ./benchmark.sh
 ```

-If you want to run with a custom configuration directory or file path:
+If you want to use a custom configuration directory or file path:

 ```bash
 ./benchmark.sh -cf conf
 ```

-The startup script eventually launches `cn.edu.tsinghua.iot.benchmark.App`, so the standard benchmark modes such as `testWithDefaultPath`, `generateDataMode`, `verificationWriteMode`, and `verificationQueryMode` are available as long as the selected workload is supported by InfluxDB 1.x.

-## 5. Notes

-- `IS_DELETE_DATA=true` will drop the whole benchmark database during cleanup.
-Do not point `DB_NAME` to a database that contains production data.
-- Query statements are generated in InfluxQL against measurements named after benchmark groups, with device filtering implemented through the `device` tag.
-- Batch writes use consistency level `ALL`.
-- Query result counting depends on the returned series and columns from InfluxDB, and `RESULT_ROW_LIMIT` is appended as `limit N` when configured.
+For a normal mixed read/write benchmark, use `BENCHMARK_WORK_MODE=testWithDefaultPath`.

+If you want to run correctness verification queries against a single InfluxDB 1.x instance, `verificationQueryMode` is available for this module.
+Avoid enabling unsupported options listed above at the same time.

+The test result will be printed in the console and recorded in the generated `logs` directory during execution.

-## 6. Sample Result
+## 6. Test result

 The following sample result comes from the original README content in this directory: